syedbayzid82849/10-problem-solve/README.md

-# JavaScript Problem-Solving Task
+# JavaScript Problem-Solving

-This repository contains solutions to the **JavaScript Problem-Solving**.
-All problems are solved using **plain JavaScript** without any frameworks or advanced libraries.
+# JavaScript Problem-Solving Task This repository contains solutions to the **JavaScript Problem-Solving**.
+All problems are solved using **plain JavaScript** without any frameworks or advanced libraries. --- ## 📝 Assignment Details **Rules and Regulations:** .
+Solve all 10 problems. .
+Use only plain JavaScript. .
+Do your own logic to solve the problems — copying or AI-generated answers may lead to disqualification. .
+Focus more on your logic and explanation than perfect code. .
+Create a public GitHub repository and upload your code here. --- ## 💻 Problems and Solutions# 10-problem-solve

----

-## 📝 Assignment Details

-**Rules and Regulations:**

-.
-Solve all 10 problems.
-.
-Use only plain JavaScript.
-.
-Do your own logic to solve the problems — copying or AI-generated answers may lead to disqualification.
-.
-Focus more on your logic and explanation than perfect code.
-.
-Create a public GitHub repository and upload your code here.

----

-## 💻 Problems and Solutions